 Hallmark Channel Christmas Vacation

 Let me take you back 27 years to 1989 and Chevy Chase as Clark Griswold having a Christmas nightmare in "National Lampoon's Christmas Vacation" with his house filled with relatives whilst dealing with his boss not handing out bonuses that year.
 Well that is what the Hallmark Christmas movie "A Perfect Christmas" reminds me of as we have a married couple, family coming to spend Christmas with them, individual secrets, mishaps and much more including disapproving mother-in-laws and so on.
-Nope it isn't as close to being as funny as "Christmas Vacation" but it delivers what fans of Hallmark movies enjoy, especially at Christmas.
+Nope it isn't as close to being as funny as "Christmas Vacation" but it delivers the family friendly comedy that fans of Hallmark movies enjoy, especially at Christmas.

 As such there is a very obvious side to "A Perfect Christmas" from tensions between Cynthia and her mother-in-law to Cynthia and Steve never getting a moment to tell each other what is going on even when they go to.
 Throw in Steve's brother being run ragged by his kids and a lot of other accidents, mishaps and comedy scrapes and it clearly fits into the break neck speed light entertainment group of Christmas movies.
 In fact the speed of "A Perfect Christmas" plays in its favour as it means you never spend too long focusing on the text book nature of the characters or mishaps which fill the movie.